mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 <br>

-- Methods 1-4 can be initiated from the `LoginComponent` (route `/login`) on our Angular Clients.
+- Methods 1-4 can be initiated from the `LoginComponent` on our Angular Clients (route `/login`).
-- Method 5 &mdash; Login with User API Key &mdash; can only be initiated from the CLI client.
+- Method 5 can only be initiated from the CLI client.

 <br>